22 June 2017

 Get All the Facts about Wireless Systems

 People tend to have strong opinions about wireless audio – they either love their wireless systems, or they refuse to consider adding one to their homes.
 Why are these views so polarizing?
 It’s often due to some misconceptions that are pervasive in discussions and descriptions of audio systems.
-Below, we outline these misconceptions and seek to set the story straight about the real features, benefits, and drawbacks of going wireless in your Cherry Hill, NJ home.
+Below, we outline these misconceptions and seek to set the story straight about the real features, benefits, and drawbacks of going wireless in your Philadelphia, NJ home.

 Wireless Speakers are Completely Wireless